Wang-Lin-boop/GetPDB/README.md

 Fristly, you need dwonload a julia package from [Julia Download](https://julialang.org/downloads/).

-Then, move julia package and GetPDB to your /home/software or anywhere you like.
+Then, move julia package and GetPDB to your /home/software or anywhere you like, run these commonds as follow: (If you are using the Windows 10, then the WSL(Linux Subsystem) is a good choice.)

         echo "alias GetPDB=${PWD}/GetPDB" >> ~/.bashrc
         chmod +x GetPDB